 Verilog is an actively used hardware description language created in 1984.
 Verilog, standardized as IEEE 1364, is a hardware description language (HDL) used to model electronic systems.
 It is most commonly used in the design and verification of digital circuits at the register-transfer level of abstraction.
 It is also used in the verification of analog circuits and mixed-signal circuits, as well as in the design of genetic circuits..
 Read more on Wikipedia...

 - Verilog ranks in the top 5% of languages

 - file extensions for Verilog include v and veo

 - See also: systemverilog, c, vhdl, openvera, property-specification-language

-- I have 87 facts about Verilog. what would you like to know? email me and let me know how I can help.
+- Have a question about Verilog not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection:

 /* Hello World in Verilog. */ module main; initial begin $display("Hello, World"); $finish ; end endmodule